Transportation Providers

 Fares: Clallam Transit service is fare-free for all passengers except for the Strait Shot, the Hurricane Ridge Shuttle, and Clallam Connect service outside of regular service areas.
 On those routes, reduced or free fares are available for seniors, people with disabilities, youth, veterans, and Peninsula College students.
 Mobile ticketing is available through Token Ticketing, a phone-based app that enables cashless fare payment.

-• Eight fixed-routes serve east Jefferson County and provide service connections from outlying areas into Port Townsend.
+• Eight local transit fixed-routes serve east Jefferson County and provide service connections from outlying areas into Port Townsend.
 All Jefferson Transit fixed-route buses are ADA-accessible for mobility devices.

 • The Port Townsend shuttle provides regularly scheduled circulator access throughout the city.
 The corridor connecting uptown and downtown enjoys 20-minute service frequency.